raitoyg/SecureCall_GUI/README.md

 INSTALLATION:<br>
 0. install nodejs - if u dont already has it
 1. git clone https://github.com/technich214/SecureCall_GUI<br>
-2. npm i
+2. npm i<br>
-3. electron main.js
+3. electron main.js<br>
+IF: -bash: electron: command not found the DO: ./node_modules/.bin/electron . --enable-logging --app-dir=/path/to/app
 <br>
 TUTORIAL:<br>
 1. Wait for the token to be generated<br>